USEPA/e-manifest/README.md

 The overarching purpose of e-Manifest is to establish a national information technology system that will enable the Agency and the hazardous waste program’s industry and state stakeholders to transition the manifest system from one that is paper-intensive and burdensome to a system that is much more efficient, because it will rely on information technology to track hazardous waste shipments

 ## Recent Update - Frequently Asked Questions
 The e-Manifest team has uploaded an **[Updated FAQ](https://www.epa.gov/e-manifest/frequent-questions-about-e-manifest)**.
-These are based on user questions through March 2018.

 ## What is going on
-In May of 2018 the team updated the Schema and associated files.

-In March of 2018 the team updated the Schema and documentation please review the new documents.

-In December of 2017 the web services were updated to include the update service.
-Documentation will be updated in the coming weeks.
-Registered users can visit the [Swagger](https://rcrainfopreprod.epa.gov/rcrainfo/secured/swagger/) page for more information

-In November of 2017 the web services released in June were updated and now include the ability for industry testers to send manifests to EPA.
+For the latest in what has been deployed to test/preprod and production please see the [Deployment Calendar](https://calendar.google.com/calendar/embed?src=cbg29nj98u94np3c4pp5vjdph8%40group.calendar.google.com&ctz=America%2FNew_York)

 EPA strongly encourages testing of the services and has provided [sample JSON](https://github.com/USEPA/e-manifest/tree/master/Services-Information/Schema/manifest-save-return-examples) to get testers started: